zqx1392/hello-world/README.md

 - add more content, copy good point from other (because we have none, we can start new!)
 - post setA-E to facebook
 - buy ad on google

-When you do pullups, try to imagine yourself pulling your elbows down, not pulling your body up.
-It's a mental trick that can make them feel easier, because it forces you to use the muscles in your back more.

 For now.
 - start clannad. again.